Training Energy-Based Normalizing Flow with Score-Matching Objectives: Appendix

 \subsection{Experimental Setups}

 In this section, we elaborate on the experimental setups and provide the detailed configurations for the experiments presented in Section~\ref{sec:experiments} of the main manuscript.
-The code implementation for the experiments is provided in the following anonymous repository: \url{https://anonymous.4open.science/r/ebflow-review/README.md}.
+The code implementation for the experiments is provided in the following repository: \url{https://github.com/chen-hao-chao/ebflow}.
+Our code implementation is developed based on~\citep{Gresele2020RelativeGO, Pang2020EfficientLO, Keller2020SelfNF}.